brunyuriy/crystalvc/README.txt

 java -jar crystal.jar

-(or, when building from the repository:  java -jar builds/crystal_latest.jar)
+(or, when building from the repository via "ant jar":  java -jar builds/crystal_latest.jar)